 3 tablespoons freshly squeezed lemon juice

-4 or 5 robust leaves of kale, de-stemmed and finely slivered or chopped
+4 or 5 robust leaves of kale, de-stemmed and finely slivered

 1 carrot, very thinly sliced